USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

 A folder called "modified_inputs" is also created which holds modified versions of the input files.
 Those modifications include reshaping of the input files along with conversions of the dollar-based inputs into a consistent dollar basis.
 A folder called "run_inputs" is also created which holds a direct copy/paste of all input files used for the given run.
+A folder called "code" is also created which holds a direct copy/paste of all files in the cti_bca_tool package folder (i.e., the python code).